What Is a Welding Respirator? (N95, P100, and PAPRs)

 When a gas cartridge becomes saturated prematurely, it will not stop the polluted air from flowing into your breathing zone.
 Furthermore, if the pollutants are odorless, you will be left unprotected without realizing it.

 Furthermore, when a cartridge saturates, you must remove it from the work area right away.
-Otherwise, it might start releasing the captured hazards back to the air.
+Otherwise, it might start releasing the captured hazards back into the air.
 The same can happen if you store cartridges for a long time.

 Here is when you replace the respirator’s gas cartridges: